gpcboekema/loglevel-serverSend/README.md

-Plugin for JS logger [loglevel](https://github.com/pimterry/loglevel) which will forward all log messages to the server
+NPM plugin for JS logger [loglevel](https://github.com/pimterry/loglevel) which will forward all log messages to the server

 # Features
 - Send is async and wouldn't slow down the application